Posted on Thursday, January 8th, 2004

 Wonderfalls: I've only seen one episode of this new show, but am already hooked.
 If you missed it, you are in luck because they are running an encore Thursday on FOX (9/8 Central).
 A young woman named Jaye hears voices from inanimate objects that compel her to get involved in the lives of others in interesting ways.
 Really cool, WATCH THIS SHOW!!

 Alias: The best show currently on television.
 If ass-kicking spy drama is something that appeals to you, then this is the place.
-Jennifer Garner is such a babe.
+Jennifer Garner is both beautiful and deadly.

 The Practice: I never really cared for this show until this season when James Spader joined the cast as attorney Alan Shore.
 Now I don't miss a single episode (I wish all drama television were this funny and thought provoking).
 If you haven't watched in a while, now is a good time to start...
 Shore has been fired from the firm and a really ugly battle is about to commence that's certain to be entertaining.